Contact the Central American Group to make your investment in Costa Rica.

 Indeed, a new provision included in the USMCA, that was included by negotiators for the US, “empowers any of its members to terminate the treaty if any other member enters into a trade agreement with a non-market economy.”

-The USMCA also contains ‘stricter rules of origin’ in various activities that include the automotive, textile, and chemical sectors, among others, than its predecessor NAFTA.
-The NAFTA was in force from 1994 to 2020 and was phased out this past July 1.
+The USMCA also contains ‘stricter rules of origin’ in various activities that include the automotive, textile, and chemical sectors, among others, than its predecessor the NAFTA.
+NAFTA was in force from 1994 to 2020 and was phased out July 1, 2020.

 This clause seeks to ensure greater Mexican and Canadian participation in North American value chains, “at the expense of extra-regional suppliers such as China,” ECLAC notes.